MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/GoogleBigQuery.md

 ## Prerequisites

-You will need a Google Account to log into Google BigQuery.
+You'll need a Google Account to log into Google BigQuery.

 ## Capabilities Supported